Learn to Read Music Fast

 D is the correct answer!

+1. Find your position: What is the Cardinal Note closest to your target note?
 The closest cardinal note is again C.

 2. Orient yourself: Figure out how many musical steps you are away from your cardinal note and in what direction.